findmypast-oss/mssql_ecto/README.md

 ## WARNING!
 Testing In Progress

-Please note that we are still testing and working on this adapter and have not yet got it running in production.
+Please note, that we are still developing and testing this adapter and have not yet got it running in production.

-If you find any issues with the software please report them using the [GitHub Issue Tracker](https://github.com/findmypast-oss/mssql_ecto/issues)
+If you find any issues with the software please report them using the [GitHub Issue Tracker](https://github.com/findmypast-oss/mssql_ecto/issues).

 ## Features not yet implemented